Police shoot woman who had fired shots into ceiling at Dallas Love Field Airport, authorities say – KION546

 “A group of people were running and shouting ‘run,’ and those who were sitting down (including me) took cover near the end of our seats,” he told CNN.

 He said that “everything is calm and safe inside the airport.”
-Mojica said he is now waiting to board a Southwest flight to San Antonio, Texas.
-He said airport officials are making announcements to help people recover items that were lost in the commotion.
+Mojica said he was now waiting to board a Southwest flight to San Antonio, Texas.
+He said airport officials were making announcements to help people recover items that were lost in the commotion.
 People around him were shaken up but safe, he said.

+The Federal Aviation Administration put a ground stop in place at the airport due to security concerns.
+Operations remain suspended on Monday afternoon and will resume once Dallas Police concludes its investigation, the airport said on Twitter.

+Airport security checkpoint operations have since resumed, according to the Transportation Security Administration.

 The-CNN-Wire